TechResidence/amazonReceiptCollector/README.md

 ## abstract

-this tool will collect all your
+this tool will collect all your Receipt of Amazon(.co.jp)

 ## setup